Stop the MySQL daemon with mysqladmin shutdown.

 Start mysqld with the binary log enabled.
 If you want to find a statement that crashes mysqld, you should start the server with the general query log enabled as well.
 See Section 5.2.3, “The General Query Log”, and Section 5.2.4, “The Binary Log”.

 When you have gotten a crashed table, stop the mysqld server.

 Restore the backup.

 Restart the mysqld server without the binary log enabled.

 binary-log-file | mysql.
 The binary log is saved

 in the MySQL database directory with the name

-If the tables are corrupted again or you can get mysqld to die with the above command, you have found reproducible bug that should be easy to fix!
+If the tables are corrupted again or you can get mysqld to die with the above command, you have found a reproducible bug.
 FTP the tables and the binary log to our bugs database using the instructions given in Section 1.6, “How to Report Bugs or Problems”.
-If you are a support customer, you can use the MySQL Customer Support Center http://www.mysql.com/support/ to alert the MySQL team about the problem and have it fixed as soon as possible.
+If you are a support customer, you can use the MySQL Customer Support Center (http://www.mysql.com/support/) to alert the MySQL team about the problem and have it fixed as soon as possible.